zonotope/zanmi/README.md

 The server will respond with a new auth token if your credentials are correct and the new password is strong enough according to zxcvbn

+##### With a Reset Token
+zanmi also supports resetting user passwords if they've forgotten them.
+More support for reset tokens through raw http requests will be added soon, but see the clojure client, where it's fully supported, for more information.

 #### Removing User Profiles

+##### With Valid Credentials
 To remove a user's profile from the database, send a delete request to the users's profile url with the right credentials:

-##### With a Reset Token

 ```bash
 curl -XDELETE -u "gwcarver:succulent sweet potatos" localhost:8686/profiles/gwcarver
 ```

 ## Deployment
-TBD

 ### Configuration

-See `dev-config` in `dev/dev.clj` for configuration options.
+See the [example config]() for configuration options.
 You can also set the configuration from the environment.
 See `environ` in `src/zanmi/config.clj` for environment variable overrides.

 ### Database Initialization
 PostgreSQL and MongoDB are the only databases supported currently, but pull requests are welcome.

 There are no migrations.
-Call `zanmi.boundary.database/initialize!` on the running system's database component to set up the database and database tables.
+Use the `--init-db` command line switch to set up the database and database tables.

 ## FAQs
 * How do users log out?